eunomia-bpf/eunomia-bpf/compiler/README.md

 Produces a self-contained executable with embedded eBPF program and runner.

 `--standalone` now links against the normal `bpf-loader-c-wrapper` static archive plus its native link flags.
-A compiler install created with `make install` stages `libeunomia.a` and `libeunomia.a.linkflags` automatically.
+A compiler install created with `make install` stages `libeunomia.a` and `libeunomia.a.linkflags` automatically, and the Nix package installs the same sidecar into `$out/lib`.
 If you run `ecc` directly from a checkout, it will build that archive from `bpf-loader-rs/` on first use when needed.

 ### WebAssembly Header
 ```bash